 - Then, flush.

 - This might be enough to soften and push through any blockage, especially if a light blockage.
-But, if not, try one of our other methods.
+Use this method together with the plunger if needed.

 If you're keen to avoid chemicals, Romano says, 'I'd use the hot water and dish soap trick I mentioned above.
 This works surprisingly well.
 Other people might say lemon juice or vinegar and baking soda...
 But, in my experience, dish soap and hot water does the trick.'